JohnL3/milestone-project-four/README.md

 DB_PASSWORD ... fill in details from string
 DB_HOST ... fill in details from string
 DB_DB ... fill in details from string

+## Creating database tables

+To create the database tables i used MySQL Workbench as it made it easier to visualize the tables and then forward engineered the tables, copied the print out and adjusted it to get it working with clearDB.

+For those cloning this site you wont need to do this as i have the adjusted file of the print out, you just need to do the following in cloud9 terminal.

+- Get your clearDB database details eg username password host and database name
+- In terminal of cloud9 enter: mysql-ctl start
+- This starts mysql
+- Then enter: mysql -h <host> -u<username> -p<password>
+- leave a space after the -h  but dont leave a space after the -u and the -p
+- Then enter: use <the database name>
+- you are now connected to your database

+You are now ready to create the database tables used in the project, and just need to run the file containg the code to create them.
+This is located in a file called create_all.sql.
+To run the file type the following into the ternimal: source create_all.sql; and hit enter
+You should now have all the tables, you can confirm this by tying in the terminal: show tables;
+To Exit type in: exit